blockchain-foundry/gcoin-community/README.md

 GCOIN blockchain protocol is an open-source software.
 GCOIN is built for next-generation digital infrastructure, the distributed ledger.

-For more information, see http://gcoin.com.tw
+For more information, see http://g-coin.org, or go to the [help forum](https://groups.google.com/forum/#!forum/gcoins).

 License
 -------